 • Capacity: about 12 pickup truck loads, 8,000 lb weight limit

-• Driveway fit: best for commercial sites but typically too tall for standard residential driveways
+• Driveway fit: 40-yard bin for large commercial sites but often too tall for residential driveways.

-The 40-yard container is built for new construction and large demolition work in the San Francisco metro: we drop this unit with a hooklift truck—the 8,000-pound rating covers your bulky mixed debris to avoid a second haul.
+The 40-yard container handles new construction and large demolition in the San Francisco metro: we drop the unit with a hooklift truck—the 8,000-pound rating covers bulky mixed debris for your project to avoid ordering a second container.

 Reinforced Concrete and Heavy-debris Containers

-Concrete, brick, asphalt, and packed soil require a heavy-duty Lowboy container: these materials hit the 10,000-pound limit long before the bin looks full.
-This setup handles more density than your typical roofing tear-off square sizing.
-We follow EPA construction and demolition material management standards for all hauling in San Francisco.
+Concrete, brick, asphalt, and packed soil require a reinforced Lowboy: these materials hit the 10,000-pound capacity—far below the volume of a standard roll-off—much faster than a typical roofing tear-off square sizing job.
+We follow EPA construction and demolition material management standards for all site work in San Francisco.

-We always set the lowboy on driveway boards before any material hits the floor: this protects your property from damage.
-If a job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.
+We always set the lowboy on driveway boards before any material hits the surface: this protects the concrete of your driveway.
+If the job mixes demolition concrete with a home tear-out — we pair the lowboy with a standard residential roll-off container.

 A matte-black low-side heavy-debris roll-off dumpster placed directly on a San Francisco concrete driveway, with broken concrete chunks neatly stacked beside it under clean daylight.